 B2.2 Recall and demonstrate addition facts for numbers up to 20, and related subtraction facts.

-Skill: Recalling Addition Facts for Numbers Up To 20 and Related Subtraction Facts
+Skill: Recalling Addition Facts for Numbers up To 20 and Related Subtraction Facts

-There are many strategies that can help students develop their sense of arithmetic operations.
+There are many strategies that can help students develop their sense of mathematical operations.
 Not all students use the full range of strategies; some use one, for example, the doubles strategy.
 Students abandon strategies that they no longer need as they discover and create even more effective ones.

 Representation of Basic Number Facts

-• objects, such as tokens or tiles;
+• moveable objects, such as counters or tiles;

-• visual material, such as illustrations;
+• visual materials, such as pictures or arrays;

-• a five frame;
+• five frames;

-• a ten frame;
+• ten frames;

-• meeting mats;
+• part-part-whole mats;

-• two-coloured tiles;
+• two-coloured counters;

 • a number line;